eea/eea.docker.fluentd/README.md

 Use this image if you want to make fluentd store logs in elasticsearch or graylog2

+## Versions:
+* latest: fluentd with chaperone
+* 1.0.1: fluentd with chaperone
+* 1.0: fluentd

 ## How to run
 ```docker run -v /path/to/your/fluent.conf:/etc/fluent/fluent.conf eeacms/fluentd```